MASSHUU12/pylauncher/README.md

 To create a list, you first need to name it somehow, e.g. `main`.
 With this name you will later call a specific list to run.

+Open `list.json` file and write something like this:

 ```json
 {
   "main": {}